ChrisTimperley/Wallace.jl/tutorials/max_ones.md

 Finally, provide your algorithm specification with a set of termination conditions, implemented using the `termination` hash, as shown in the example below.
-Once the state of the algorithm has satisfied any of these conditions, the algorithm will terminate.
+Once the state of the algorithm has satisfied any of these conditions, it will terminate before the start of the next iteration.
 For now, let's specify a simple limit on the number of iterations that the algorithm may run for.

 ```
 ...